-Government Thresholds are the contract (spend) triggers that will apply to public procurement exercises run under the Public Contracts Regulations, and the Concession Contracts Regulations.
+Government Thresholds are the contract (spend) triggers that will apply to public procurement exercises run under the Procurement Act 2023 and Public Procurement Regulations 2024.

 Invitation to Tender is a tender document which invites providers to bid for the provision of Works, Supplies or Services to the Council.